dtinblack/dtinblack.github.io/about/index.md

 Video embeds are responsive and scale with the width of the main content block with the help of [FitVids](http://fitvidsjs.com/).

-Over the years I ave gathered tips on how to [maintain](/assets/md/maintenance) the site which may help you if you are running a Jekyll based blog.
-In a similar vein when Google has thown up a few problems their solutions can be found [here](/assets/md/resolved-problems)
+Over the years I have gathered tips on how to [maintain](/assets/md/maintenance) the site which may help you if you are running a Jekyll based blog.
+In a similar vein when Google has thrown up a few problems their solutions can be found [here](/assets/md/resolved-problems)

-For a more [indepth understanding](/assets/md/jekyll-notes) of the technology behind Jeklly I have gathered infomration together that describes the technology stack, useful turorials and snippets of code to show the operating principles.

 <h2>The Legal Stuff</h2>